-As shown in Figure 2-6, in Chapter 2, Project Description, the City of Inglewood Zoning Code designates the majority of the 17-acre Arena Site as M-1L, Limited Manufacturing, which permits manufacturing, freight terminals and parcel delivery terminals, storage and warehouse uses, shopping centers, hotels, and financial institutions with a maximum building height of 200 feet.
-A small portion of the Arena Site bordering the east side of South Prairie Avenue, is zoned C-2A, Airport Commercial, which is intended to provide for general commercial uses as well as commercial uses that are appropriate for and/or dependent upon close proximity to LAX, such as retail and restaurant uses, hotels, and automotive rental and leasing services.
+As shown in Figure 2-7, in Chapter 2, Project Description, the City of Inglewood Zoning Code designates the majority of the 17-acre Arena Site as M-1L, Limited Manufacturing which permits manufacturing, freight terminals and parcel delivery terminals, storage and warehouse uses, shopping centers, hotels, and financial institutions with a maximum building height of 200 feet.
+A small portion of the Arena Site bordering the east side of South Prairie Avenue, is zoned C-2A, Airport Commercial which is intended to provide for commercial uses that are appropriate for and/or dependent upon close proximity to LAX, such as retail and restaurant uses, hotels, and automotive rental and leasing services.
 Building heights in the C-2A zone are limited to 75 feet.

 North of West 101st Street, the West Parking Garage Site is zoned entirely as C-2A, Airport Commercial.
-South of West 101st Street, the West Parking Garage Site is zoned C-2A, Airport Commercial; P-1, Parking; R-2, Residential Limited Multifamily; and R-3, Residential Multiple Family.
-The P-1, Parking, zone permits housing and open air temporary parking facilities.
-The R-2, Residential Limited Multifamily, and R-3, Residential Multiple Family, zones permits single-family and multifamily housing with height limits of 35 feet and 45 feet, respectively.
+South of West 101st Street, the West Parking Garage Site is zoned C-2A Airport Commercial, P-1 Parking, R-2 Residential Limited Multifamily, and R-3 Residential Multiple Family.
+The P-1 Parking zone permits housing and open air temporary parking facilities.
+The R-2 Residential Limited Multifamily and R-3 Residential Multiple Family zones permits single-family and multi-family housing with height limits of 35 feet and 45 feet respectively.

-The East Transportation and Hotel Site and the Well Relocation Site are both zoned entirely as M-1L, Limited Manufacturing.
+The East Transportation and Hotel Site and the Well Relocation Site are both zoned entirely as M-1L Limited Manufacturing.